cndragn/100-days-of-code/README.md

 The challenge is simple: Code for at least an hour a day for 100 days.

+This will also serve as a mico-journal of my path to sharpen my skill set for Back End Development.

 [Challenge Log - View my progress](log.md)

 ## Contents